MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Limitations

 \section{Limitations}

 While {\dataname} offers a robust pipeline for cross-lingual math benchmarking, it has several limitations that suggest future research directions.
 First, our exclusive use of zero-shot prompting techniques, Chain-of-Thought (CoT), Code-Switching Reasoning, and Perturbed Reasoning with frozen models could be improved by supervised fine-tuning.
 Secondly, incorporating a one-shot, few-shot example or using advanced strategies such as Atom of Thoughts (AoT) \citep{teng2025atom} or Program of Thoughts (PoT) \citep{chen2022program} can enhance reasoning traces.
-Thirdly, the dataset's quality and coverage could be remarkably improved by replacing synthetic translations with human validation and expanding the curriculum from secondary to higher secondary school mathematics.
+Thirdly, the dataset's coverage could be remarkably improved by expanding the curriculum from secondary to higher secondary school mathematics.
 Finally, our analysis could be deepened by benchmarking against a broader range of state-of-the-art proprietary models, such as GPT-5, Gemini-2.5 Pro, or Claude-4, to provide a more comprehensive evaluation of cross-lingual math-solving capabilities.